polkadot-fellows/RFCs/text/corejam.md

 }
 ```

-A *Work Package* is an *Authorization* together with a series of *Work Items*, limited in plurality, versioned and with a maximum encoded size.
+A *Work Package* is an *Authorization* together with a series of *Work Items* and a context , limited in plurality, versioned and with a maximum encoded size.

 Work Items are a pair of class and payload, where the `class` identifies the Class of Work to be done in this item (*Work Class*).